Goji-P2P/slate/source/includes/_quickstart-settlement.md

 Please note that by default the payment destination is disabled and has to be enabled by Goji before it can be used.
 </aside>

-After the payment destination is enabled settle the investment.
+After the payment destination is enabled, settle the investment.

 The following example includes a single investment from a single Investor: